configwizard/neo-docs/content/examples/clients.md

 ## Wallet Client

-When using a wallet client you will import
+When using a wallet client you will need to import

 ```go
 import (